 Prior to award, the program will evaluate the risk posed by applicants as required in 2 CFR §200.206.
-Programs document applicant risk evaluations using the Bureau's "Financial Assistance Recipient Risk Assessment" form.
 Prior to approving awards for Federal funding in excess of the simplified acquisition threshold (currently \$250,000), the Bureau is required to review and consider any information about or from the applicant found in the Federal Awardee Performance and Integrity Information System.
 The Bureau will consider this information when completing the risk review.
 The Bureau uses the results of the risk evaluation to establish monitoring plans, recipient reporting frequency requirements, and to determine if one or more of the specific award conditions in 2 CFR §200.208 should be applied to the award.